 Course Materials Tab [asccc] [editor] [video]

-☐ Enter listings for textbooks and other course materials that may potentially be used in the course.
+☐ Enter listings for textbooks and other course materials that may potentially be used in the course by clicking Add new record.
 Be sure that at least one textbook is less than three years old.